AjayJain10/ShopBridge/README.md

 # ShopBridge
-Webpage for the ShopBridge product admin. website that helps track the different items they have for sale
+Webpage for the ShopBridge product admin that helps track the different items they have for sale.